Gluten-Free Safe Flours, Grains and Starches

 Modified Food Starch*

-Prepared cake frosting (most processed frostings contain wheat starch or wheat or a gluten filled syrup!
+Prepared cake frosting: most processed frostings contain wheat starch or wheat or a gluten filled syrup!
 I found this out the hard way, and it was not pretty.
 Lucky for you, Betty Crocker has come out with a line of gluten-free frostings!! yeah!
 Betty Crocker Whipped Frostings are gluten-free and so are Betty Crocker Rich and Creamy frostings.

-Soy Sauce (unless wheat free)
+Soy Sauce (unless gluten-free)

 Whiskey (through the distillation process sometimes not all gluten is extracted.
 Be careful.
 Not all celiacs can tolerate whiskey and neither can I)